Slope detection and toroidal 3-manifolds: Introduction

-One feature of this article is the unified approach to the study of the three properties in the $L$-space conjecture based on various notions of slope detection, which reduces the verification that a toroidal manifold has one of these properties to the question of whether certain slopes are detected in the appropriate sense.
+These results follow from the key technical contributions of the paper, which are to provide sufficient conditions for the detectability of certain slopes and to prove a gluing theorem for co-oriented taut foliations.
+One of the main motivations for this work is to lay the groundwork for a systematic approach to proving the $L$-space conjecture for toroidal $3$-manifolds.
+We discuss the details next.

-Slope detection was first introduced by Boyer and Clay in the case of Seifert fibred manifolds to study the $L$-space conjecture for graph manifolds (\cite{BC1}).
-Here, certain slopes on the boundary of a knot manifold\footnote{A knot manifold is a compact, connected, orientable, irreducible, boundary-incompressible $3$-manifold with torus boundary.} are singled out using Heegaard Floer homology ($NLS$-detection), left-orders ($LO$-detection), and foliations ($CTF$-detection).
-The idea is that a closed $3$-manifold $W$ obtained by gluing together two knot manifolds $M_1$ and $M_2$ should have property $*$, where $*$ stands for $NLS, LO$ or $CTF$, if and only if some $*$-detected slope on $\partial M_1$ matches a $*$-detected slope on $\partial M_2$.
-At first, it may seem natural to define a slope to be $*$-detected if the corresponding Dehn filled manifold has property $*$, and indeed, at least for $* = NLS$ and $LO$, with this definition one does get the ``if" direction of the statement above.
-(For $* = CTF$, this is true with the a priori stronger notion of strong $CTF$-detection; see \S \ref{sec: foln gluing knot mflds}.)
-However, the following example shows that with the Dehn filling definition the ``only if" direction fails for all values of *, necessitating the consideration of a broader set of slopes.
+Slope detection was first introduced by Boyer and Clay in the case of Seifert fibred manifolds to study the $L$-space conjecture for toroidal graph manifolds (\cite{BC1}).
+Roughly speaking, certain slopes on the boundary of a knot manifold\footnote{A knot manifold is a compact, connected, orientable, irreducible $3$-manifold with boundary an incompressible torus.} are singled out (i.e. ``detected") using Heegaard Floer homology ($NLS$-detection), left-orders ($LO$-detection), or foliations ($CTF$-detection).
+The importance of slope detection can be seen in the fact that a closed $3$-manifold $W$ will have property $* = NLS, LO$ or $CTF$ if it can be expressed as a union of two knot manifolds $W = M_1 \cup M_2$ in such a way that the gluing map matches a $*$-detected slope on $\partial M_1$ with a $*$-detected slope on $\partial M_2$.
+See Theorem \ref{thm: * gluing} below.

-For each $n\geq 2$, let $W_n$ be the toroidal graph manifold obtained by gluing two copies of the exterior of the trefoil knot through the map $f_n$ which sends slope $r$ to $-r+n$ for any $r\in \mathbb{Q}$.
-It is well-known that the set of slopes for which the corresponding Dehn fillings of the trefoil exterior are excellent is precisely $(-\infty, 1)$.
-Under the gluing map $f_n$, the interval $(-\infty, 1)$ is sent to the interval $(n-1,\infty)$, so no slope in $(-\infty, 1)$ is matched to another slope in $(-\infty, 1)$.
-On the other hand, $W_n$ is excellent for each $n\geq 2$ \cite{BC1}.
-In fact, the meridional slope of the trefoil exterior is $\ast$-detected for each value of $\ast$ (see \S \ref{subsec: slope detection} for the definitions), and since two copies of the meridional slope are identified under the gluing map, it follows from the gluing property of $\ast$-detected slopes that $W_n$ has property $\ast$.

-For $*= NLS$, the situation is completely understood by the work of Rasmussen and Rasmussen \cite{RR} and Hanselman, Rasmussen and Watson \cite{HRW1}; in particular this leads to a definition of $NLS$-detection for which ``if and only if" holds in the gluing statement.
-We expect that this also holds with our definitions of $*$-detection when $*$ is $LO$ or $CTF$.
+More precisely, a rational slope on a torus $T$ is an isotopy class of essential simple closed curves on $T$ (cf. \S \ref{sec: conventions}).
+We say that a rational slope $[\alpha]$ on the boundary of a knot manifold $M$ is